Penn State Building on University campus

-Clearing A Path To A Brighter Future
+Clearing a Path to a Brighter Future

-The immediate penalty for a criminal conviction often is not as harmful to an individual as the long-term consequences of a having a criminal record.
+The immediate penalty for a criminal conviction often is not as harmful to an individual as the long-term consequences of having a criminal record.
 Having a criminal record can hamper or even derail a career, cut an education short, or prevent someone from obtaining housing, traveling abroad or volunteering to coach youth sports.
 Through expungement, an individual can have all public records of an arrest, charge or conviction erased from public view.
 This creates more opportunities regarding employment and other aspects of life.

 If your petition for an expungement is successful, your criminal record will not disappear entirely; law enforcement and licensing agencies still have access to that information.
 The record will, however, be sealed from prospective employers, landlords, education admissions offices and the public in general.